 Screen-shot of the branding handbook

 Rapiddo's dev team was very, very small.
 They didn't have too much bandwidth to do some stuff in-app.
 Because of that, many important parts of the product had to be made with third-party solutions or in some different, unexpected, creative way.
-We had a major problem of training drivers whenever they were activated in the platform.
+We had a major problem with training drivers whenever they were activated on the platform.
 To help with that and make training way cheaper, I developed a series of motion-designed videos that we would send drivers before they actually started delivering.